beschuldigung/AlgoRU-Russian-Algorithmic-Inflector/README.md

 <img width="371" alt="Screenshot 2023-12-23 at 03 07 57" src="https://github.com/ciaranmays/Russian-Algorithmic-Inflector/assets/154232302/755efcb2-e67e-44ee-83bd-1f89a22a495f">

 how the (in progress) aspect pair SQLite database is structured.
-Currently the database has in total 19,192 entries.
+Currently the database has 19,192 entries in total.

 <img width="382" alt="Screenshot 2023-12-23 at 20 03 15" src="https://github.com/ciaranmays/Russian-Algorithmic-Inflector/assets/154232302/9d582abe-1840-400d-9a5f-49425739b809">